Range Rover Evoque SUV - MPG, running costs & CO2

 To help maximise the range of the PHEV model, its 15kWh battery can be charged from 0-80% via a 7kW wallbox charger in under 90 minutes.
 When connected to a public fast charger, replenishing the battery to the same level takes around 30 minutes.

-Choose a Range Rover Evoque in S trim with a 148bhp diesel engine and it will sit in group 27 out of 50.
-Meanwhile, an R-Dynamic D180 automatic is two groups higher and a powerful D240 in the same trim sits in group 35.
-This is the same group as an R-Dynamic HSE P300 petrol.
+Choose a Range Rover Evoque in S trim with a 163bhp diesel engine and it will sit in group 25 out of 50.
+Meanwhile, an R-Dynamic D165 automatic is a group higher and a powerful D200 in the same trim sits in group 29.
+Opt for the P300 petrol and the insurance rating starts from group 37.

 It should cost slightly less to insure that the rival BMW X4, which occupies groups 32 - 45, with the rival Mercedes GLC Coupe possibly attracting similar insurance premium again as it sits between groups 29 - 34.